-Most people have slight bumps and ridges in their skull, and some are born with a dent in the head.
-But a new dent or hollow may be due to a trauma or health condition, such as Gorham’s disease.
+Most people have slight bumps and ridges in their skulls, and some are born with a dent in their head.
+However, a new dent or hollow may be due to trauma or a health condition, such as Gorham’s disease.

 In this article, we examine the possible causes and symptoms of a dent in the head.
 We also explain when a person should see a doctor and the possible treatment options.

 A dent in the head may have a variety of causes.
 It could result from an injury, be genetic, or indicate a medical condition.

 An injury to the brain, known as a traumatic brain injury (TBI), can sometimes accompany a skull fracture, but that is not always the case.
 In the United States, there are about 1.7 million cases of TBI each year.